Occupational Therapy (OTM)

 OTM 625.
 Occupation in Community & Justice.
 2 Credit Hours.

 Building on Occupational Science Foundations, this course focuses on how systems, communities, and organizations influence health disparity and occupational participation.
 Students will explore, through systematic observation, interview, and analysis the determinants of population based health and wellness, barriers and supports to occupational participation, and the concepts of occupational and social justice.
-Students complete a variety of informal and formal papers and utilize a drafting process to ensure proficiency in written communication.

 Prerequisite: OTM 605.